-Firstly, I wouldn’t even call it an attraction because it is absolutely beautiful, but Grand Place is the main event (for me) in Brussels.
+Firstly, I wouldn’t even call it an attraction because it is absolutely beautiful, but Grand Place (pictured above) is the main event in Brussels.
 I had no idea it existed until I stumbled across this amazing square on my first weekend and I was overwhelmed.
 Anyone who tells you that Brussels is boring and ‘grey’ is either lying or hasn’t been to the right spots.
 Trust me, everyone who sees Grand Place (pronounced Grond Plaws: a la francais) falls in love with this place, I would suggest visiting it at both day and night for some great pics during your 48 hours in Brussels.

 Being a tourist is fun and there’s surely lots of touristy things to do during your 48 hours in Brussels.
 Above you will see Manniken Pis (spoiler alert: it’s tiny… and so is the statue LOL).
 If you want to go, it’s less than 10 minutes stroll from Grand Place so it’s worth going over to have a giggle at all the people taking selfies with a tiny boy peeing.